 The BMZ develops the guidelines and the fundamental concepts on which German development policy is based.
 It devises long-term strategies for cooperation with the various players concerned and defines the rules for implementing that cooperation.
 These are the foundations for developing shared projects with partner countries and international development organisations.
 All efforts are informed by the United Nations' Millennium Development Goals, which aims to halve poverty in the world by 2015.
 For more information on BMZ, please visit www.bmz.de

-The Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB) works closely with GIZ and commissions the company to implement various bilateral and regional programmes and projects, mainly within the scope of the International Climate Initiative (IKI).
-For more information on BMUB please visit www.bmub.bund.de
+The German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV) works closely with GIZ and commissions the company to implement various bilateral and regional programmes and projects, mainly within the scope of the International Climate Initiative (IKI).
+For more information on BMU please visit www.bmuv.de

-Since 2008, the International Climate Initiative (IKI) of the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety has been financing projects as a part of Germany’s climate financing and funding commitments.
+Since 2008, the International Climate Initiative (IKI) of the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety has been financing projects as a part of Germany’s climate financing and funding commitments.
 These efforts provide various co-benefits, particularly the improvement of living conditions in partner countries.

 © 2014 IGBP.
 All Rights Reserved.